 718.5.1

 Endowed Faculty and Staff Positions.
-An endowed faculty or staff position may be established with the completion of a Terms of Use statement in addition to a gift agreement, endorsed by the donor and appropriate University officials.
+An endowed faculty or staff position may be established through a completed gift agreement endorsed by the donor and the appropriate University officials.

 718.5.2

 Endowed Student Support.
-A completed Terms of Use statement and gift agreement are required for any new student support fund.
-The director of Financial Aid retains final authority for specific eligibility criteria for scholarships and other forms of student support.
+A completed gift agreement endorsed by the donor and the appropriate University officials is required for the creation of any new student support fund.
+The director of Financial Aid retains final authority for specific eligibility criteria for scholarships.

 718.5.3

 Endowed Programs.
 Endowments may be created in support of colleges, departments, academic programs, co-curricular programs/activities, classroom and technology enhancements, student research and projects, and faculty and staff professional development.
-The amount required to name a specific endowment will be determined by University Development and Alumni Engagement in consultation with appropriate University officials, and the amount will be based on the scope and cost of the program to be supported.
-A completed Terms of Use statement and gift agreement will be signed by the provost, as well as financial aid.
+The amount required to name a specific endowment will be determined by UDAE in consultation with appropriate University officials, and the amount will be based on the scope and cost of the program to be supported.
+A completed gift agreement endorsed by the donor and the appropriate University officials is required for the creation of any new endowed program.

 718.6 Dual Naming, or Changing or Eliminating Named Facilities or Programs

-In general, when a gift from an individual corperationis involved, the naming lasts until a facility or program is replaced, substantially renovated or changed, or its purpose is permanently altered to such an extent as to be inconsistent with the original purpose.
+In general, when a gift from an individual, corporation or organization is involved, the naming lasts until a facility or program is replaced, substantially renovated or changed, or its purpose is permanently altered to such an extent as to be inconsistent with the original purpose.

 718.6.1